binipringle/intro-to-dh/documentation.md

 # To prepare student laptops for using this course:

 The technical skills sessions are adapted to work with Ubuntu, the free open source operating system.
 Ubuntu therefore needs to be installed on all student and instructor laptops.
+This is the first thing you should do.

-# 1. Installing Ubuntu
+# Installing Ubuntu

 To install Ubuntu, follow this [easy tutorial](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview) to replace the current operating system with Ubuntu.
 In step 5, choose **normal installation**.
 In step 6, choose **Erase disk and install Ubuntu**.
 You will need a USB stick.

 ---

-# 2. Installing Git
+# Installing Git

 Ubuntu comes with Git.
 However, before you start using Git, you have to make it available on your computer.